mengdi1012/ActionAgainstHunger/deliverables/deliverable3/README.md

     https://action-against-hunger.herokuapp.com/

 - Accounts:
-    admin account are pre-created:
+-admin account are pre-created:
-    username:admin / password: admin123
+* username:admin / password: admin123
-    We also have a pre-created the accounts for other user types Teacher account: t1_uoft / password:123456
+* We also have a pre-created the accounts for other user types
+* Teacher account: t1_uoft / password:123456
-    Student account: uoft_student_0 / password: 123456
+* Student account: uoft_student_0 / password: 123456
-    Guest account: : pro1_food / password: 123456
+* Guest account: : pro1_food / password: 123456

 As **admin**: you can invite teacher and guest